bvibber/mandelbrot-shootout/readme.md

 ## PHP

-Alas, this is a worst case for PHP 7.3.
-It may or may not do better with PHP 8's JIT compiler mode, I haven't tested it yet.
+Alas, this is a worst case for PHP 7.3; clocks in around 70 seconds, 56x slower than node.

-Clocks in around 60 seconds, 50x slower than node.
+PHP 8's JIT compiler, once enabled, can knock it down to about 40 seconds, a mere 32x slower than node. ;)